LuisLota/todo-list-vue.js/README.md

-# TODO LIST APP USING VUE.JS
+# TODO LIST APP
-#JUST DOWNLOAD AND YOU CAN USE
+#Just download and you can use it.
-# NO NPM NEEDED
+# No npm needed or other type of setup.